Mr Dave Bywater – Chairperson

 Luke Regan – Director

-Luke is an Emergency Physician working at Raigmore Hospital in Inverness.
-Recently returned from a Pre-Hospital and Retrieval Medicine post with Sydney HEMS he now holds a role as teaching fellow with the University of Aberdeen.
-He has current research projects in Pre-Hospital ultrasound, telestroke and the pre hospital treatment of sepsis.
+Luke is a consultant in Emergency Medicine working at Raigmore Hospital in Inverness.
+He is the clinical lead for the Inverness-based Pre-hospital Immediate Care and Trauma team (PICT) and the co-incidentally also Inverness-based Undergraduate Pre-hospital Care Course.
+He has current research projects in Pre-Hospital ultrasound and the pre-hospital treatment of sepsis.
 His wife Claire is a geriatrician and forms the major part of his retirement care plans.